 - Add boiling water in between to keep the consistency same.

-- Once the mutton is totally done add Garam Masala Powder and 1 Tsp. of Ghee to finish the Niramish Mangsho.
+- Now add Garam Masala Powder and 1 Tsp. of Ghee to finish Niramish Mangsho.

 To give the curry a more dominant red color, use Kashmiri Red Chili Powder instead of the normal one.